boucadair/WG-Charters/onions.md

   potentially reducing operational complexity in requiring multiple systems and swivel chairing and then utilising human intelligence to understand the difference between"
 * "The fragmentation make it difficult to introduce automation and or ML/AI end to end"
 * "never understood why things were so scattered"
+* "Propose profiles and integrate all components"